 Structured Sessions: Some people find the solution lies in highly structured sessions.
 In structured sessions, a clear plan is always in place and you will know exactly what is going to happen at every session.
 You might be guided to practice particular skills or review certain types of interactions with specific, targeted goals for improvement.

-When: Dr. Chloe is able to see you at a variety of times, including evenings and weekends.
+When: Dr. Chloe and her team are able to see you at a variety of times, including evenings and weekends.
 Because sessions are a manageable amount of time (45-50 minutes), she is usually able to find a time that works in your schedule.

-Where: Dr. Chloe will be happy to see you in her office at 230 Park Avenue, through Skype, or over the phone.
-Dr. Chloe recognizes that many clients lead busy lives and are not always able to come to the office due to travel or other issues, and she will work to fit with your needs.
+Where: In August 2020, after eight wonderful years seeing clients at her office on Park Avenue and through video, Dr. Chloe’s office went 100% virtual.
+We recognizes that many clients lead busy lives and are not always able to come to the office due to travel or other issues, and virtual visits offer the most flexibility for a variety of situations.

 How Often: The frequency of your sessions will depend on your particular needs.
 Some clients prefer to come more frequently while they are addressing a problem in the early stages and then schedule less frequent appointments to maintain gains or even just have occasional “booster” sessions.
 Dr. Chloe supports clients who want to work best in this way.
 Dr. Chloe is also happy to accommodate clients who can benefit from short-term therapy which is generally about 8-10 sessions, as well as clients who benefit from ongoing standing appointments on a weekly basis.
 There are also some clients who occasionally want to be seen more often when they want additional support.
 Dr. Chloe will offer you her professional opinion about what frequency is best for you, and she will always respect your right to decide about how often feels best for you.